outsideopen/delta-slides/slides.md

 <v-clicks>

-- Scanning the Network
+- It scans the Network
-- Acting as a Honey Pot
+- It Acts as a Honey Pot

 </v-clicks>